ofigue/Tazmania_WaterPump/Readme.md

 **To run the project**

-Download the data set from [1] and put them into the input directory, change directory to the project directory, then run\
+Download the dataset from [1] and put them into the input directory, run the following jupyter notebook from notebooks directory `Exploration.ipynb`

+change directory to the project directory, then run
+`$ python balanceData.py`\
 `$ python cross_validation.py`\
-`$ sh train.sh XGBClassifier`
+`$ sh train.sh randomforest`

 then the training model result is displayed,\
 `$ sh predict.sh`

+Then get back to notebooks directory and run `TargetDictionary.ipynb`

 A submission csv file is generates to upload to the project website for evaluation.